Lasiorhinus

 Lasiorhinus is the genus containing the two extant hairy-nosed wombats, which are found in Australia.
 The southern hairy-nosed wombat is found in some of the semiarid to arid regions belt from New South Wales southwest to the South Australia-Western Australia border.
 The IUCN categorises it as Near Threatened.
 Conversely, the northern hairy-nosed wombat is categorised as Critically Endangered and only survives in a 3 km2 range within the Epping Forest National Park in Queensland, but formerly also existed in Victoria and New South Wales.
+There are about 200 or less northern hairy-nosed wombat individuals remaining in the wild today.

 Species

 The genus includes the following species: